 Passwordless SSH access

-It is possible to configure your Pi to allow your computer to access it without providing a password each time you try to connect.
-To do this you need to generate an SSH key:
+It is possible to configure your Raspberry Pi to allow access from another computer without needing to provide a password each time you connect.
+To do this, you need to use an SSH key instead of a password.
+To generate an SSH key:

 Check for existing SSH keys

 First, check whether there are already keys on the computer you are using to connect to the Raspberry Pi:

 id_dsa.pub then you have keys set up already, so you can skip the 'Generate new SSH keys' step below.

 To generate new SSH keys enter the following command: